 The Maryland Child Care Credential Program frames training for child care in Maryland utilizing a framework of six domains for training content.
 The Training Approval coordinator approves training as appropriate for the beginner, intermediate, and experienced level.
 Training at the beginner level addresses basic understanding and practices; training for the higher levels addresses higher level thinking and problem solving.
 The Division of Early Childhood places an emphasis in getting individuals to think about a progression that may include the following options: The Maryland Child Care Credential; the Child Development Associate (CDA); a college degree; and/or, certified schoolteacher achievement.
+Recent legislation has reinforced the progression by establishing a planning process to incorporate a more explicit track for providing qualified professionals for Maryland's public PreK efforts.

-The effort to include research and best practice is reflected in the Division of Early Childhood's development of training criteria and a review process that includes examining the source material for the training.
+The effort to include research and best practice is reflected in the Division of Early

+Childhood's development of training criteria and a review process that includes examining the source material for the training.
 Approved trainers are also required to cite sources and utilize evidence and research-based practices to inform the training.